btemplep/authzee/docs/sdks.md

 ## Storage Engine Objects or Structs

-Storage engine provide a standard API for storing and retrieving grants and compute latches.
+Storage engines provide a standard API for storing and retrieving grants and [Storage Latches](#storage-latches).

+> **NOTE** - If the language supports async, then the storage engine functions are expected to be async.
+Even if the underlying functionality is not async, this is to simplify the API between the pieces.

 Storage Engines should take these arguments when created:
 - Identity definitions